Azure-Samples/active-directory-b2c-node-sign-up-user-flow-captcha/README.md

 The **Assets > selfAsserted.html** file contains an HTML template with JavaScript (`<script>` tags) that will do three things:

-- Load the reCAPTCHA script (`https://www.google.com/recaptcha/api.js`), which renders the reCAPTCHA widget.
+- Load the reCAPTCHA script (`https://www.google.com/recaptcha/api.js`), which renders the reCAPTCHA widget and performs client-side CAPTCHA validation.
-- Hide the `extension_CaptchaUserResponseToken` input element and label, corresponding to the custom attribute created before, from the UI shown to the user.
+- Hide the `extension_CaptchaUserResponseToken` input element and label, corresponding to the CaptchaUserResponseToken custom attribute, from the UI shown to the user.
-- When a user completes the captcha challange, reCAPTCHA verifies the user's response and generates a token.
+- When a user completes the CAPTCHA challenge, reCAPTCHA verifies the user's response and generates a token.
 When this happens, the callback `captchaCallback` in the custom JavaScript sets the value of **extension_CaptchaUserResponseToken** to the generated token value.
 This value will be submitted to the API endpoint as described in the "Create and deploy your API" section.

 Read more about reCAPTCHA V2 checkbox client-side validation [here](https://developers.google.com/recaptcha/docs/display).